 - Participation in a one-week Dallas campus experience (both fall semester and spring semester).

-- Consistent mentoring time with one’s on-site Ministry Mentor throughout the year.
+- Consistent mentoring time with the on-site Ministry Mentor throughout the year

 - Professional development and spiritual development as a ministry leader.